 “Sunday School ended, and I gripped my permission slip like it was the golden ticket in Willy Wonka & The Chocolate Factory,” Lofton recalled.
 “I left the room at a full sprint, almost knocking down a teacher on my exit from the room.
 I weaved my way through the adults, up the stairs and into the main sanctuary of The First Baptist Church in Ashland, Kentucky.
-I immediately spotted my mom in the back and made a bee line to the one person that could make my ski dreams a reality.
+I immediately spotted my mom in the back and made a beeline to the one person that could make my ski dreams a reality.
 All I needed was her signature on my form and I was in.”

 Brimming with excitement, Lofton shook the “golden ticket” and spoke so fast his mom could not understand him.
 He caught his breath, and explained that he was old enough for the ski trip, and this was the permission slip.
 His mom got down on one knee, wrapped her arms around him and pulled back to where they were face to face.
 Then his mother told him that she could not afford it this year.

-“You would think that the feeling I felt would be disappointment, but I felt something else,” Lofton said.
+“You would think that the feeling I felt would be a disappointment, but I felt something else,” Lofton said.
 “My heart broke for my mom, and the sadness she felt for having to deliver the news.
 Her eyes reflected her inner feelings of somehow failing me.

 “That was a defining moment in my life.
 It was the first time I discovered what not having money felt like,” he added.
 “I decided that I would find a career that would allow me to never have a conversation like that with my kids,” he added.
 “As I grew older, my career goal expanded to include making sure other families had security for the short term and the long term, and that hallmark moment remains pivotal in my mind.
 I think about it every day.”

-The 5 Cornerstone Essentials are:
+The 5 Blueprint Essentials are:

-- Income planning, which centers around the goal to ensure clients’ expenses can be paid each month with reliability for the rest of their lives
+- Income planning, which centers around the goal to ensure clients’ expenses

 Life is a journey.
 People are living longer.
-Having an income plan, is essential, but many Americans who are nearing retirement do not have that blueprint.
+Having an income plan is essential, but many Americans who are nearing retirement do not have that blueprint.

 “When you transition from pre-retirement to post-retirement, not losing money is the focus.
 It is about maintaining lifestyle and not running out of money,” Lofton said.
-“The ultimate goal is to sustain lifestyle and prepare for contingencies, like the death of a spouse, long-term care, losing a pension and other unknowns.
+“The ultimate goal is to sustain lifestyle and prepare for contingencies, like the death of a spouse, long-term care, losing a pension, and other unknowns.

 “When you are in your pre-retirement years, you know how much money you make, you know how much you need to save, you know when you will retire and you know your monthly expenses.
 Life changes when you retire.
 Since you do not know your lifespan, or your spouse’s lifespan, you do not know how long your money needs to last, and what unexpected life situations will arise,” he added.
 “This is why it is vital to have a blueprint – an income plan that allows you to be proactive and have peace of mind instead of being reactive and feeling worried about running out of money.”

-Lofton’s days after high school continued to shape the values and principals behind The Cornerstone Group.
+Lofton’s days after high school continued to shape the values and principals behind The Retirement Blueprint.
 He earned a bachelor’s degree in business and achieved two conference swim championships at Morehead State University before earning his Series 7, 9, 10, 31, 63 and 66 securities registrations.
 Lofton served as an Army officer in the reserves for 15 years, receiving multiple commendations.
-He also competed in more than 100 triathlons as well as four Ironmans, 10 marathons and a 50-mile ultra-marathon.
+He also competed in more than 100 triathlons as well as four Ironmans, 10 marathons, and a 50-mile ultra-marathon.
 Lofton continued his education by gaining the prestigious AAMS® Designation from the College of Financial Planning and completing the Certified Financial Planner® curriculum at Wright State University.
 He hosts seminars and speaks at colleges and universities about retirement planning and other finance topics.